The Devastation of Hurricane Irma

-Damage Stretching from Miami to Jacksonville
+Damage Stretching From Miami to Jacksonville

 Florida, the state most impacted, is starting to restore power.
 Florida Power & Light expects to have power restored to all regions by September 22.
-In the meantime, many residents are returning to their homes to begin cleanup.
+In the meantime, many residents are returning to their homes to begin the cleanup.

 Water, electricity, medical, and mobile phone services are still poor in Monroe County; however, housing shelters, as well as food and water, are available.
 Residents of Miami Beach have begun to return.
 Ocean Drive needs considerable recovery work, as the streets are littered with trees, signs, and debris.
 The hurricane brought strong winds and extreme rainfall in the northern Jacksonville area too.
-It sent water racing through the streets at near record levels, and roughly 350 people needed assistance to escape flooding.
+It sent water racing through the streets at near-record levels, and roughly 350 people needed assistance to escape flooding.

 Impact in North Carolina

 North Carolina’s Cape Fear area experienced significant rain from the outer bands of Irma.
 There were a few reported problems across the region, most notably in Brunswick City.
-In other areas of the state there were downed trees and power outages, yet the state did not see major hurricane-like damage.
+In other areas of the state, there were downed trees and power outages, yet the state did not see major hurricane-like damage.
 Governor Cooper explained that North Carolina was fortunate to not face the center of the storm.
 The state has been assisting evacuees from states to the south and has shelters open in Gaston, Guilford, Henderson, Johnston, and Mecklenburg counties.